Reecon/StreamLabsScripts/README.md

 [Latest Release](https://github.com/Reecon/SLSingularity/releases/latest "Singularity Latest Release")

 A simple script that allows people to whisper the bot for TextToSpeech.
-It uses the built in Windows TTS engine and voices.
+It uses the built in Windows TTS engine and voices by default.
+Support for the full version of the Speech2Go app is also available.

 ![Singularity Bot UI](https://github.com/Reecon/StreamLabsScripts/raw/master/images/Singularity.png "Singularity Bot UI")